A few weeks back a friend of mine sent me this text:

 Okay, so this isn’t as much about how to make your protein shakes taste better as much as it is about watching out for a potential tummy problem, but if you’re sensitive to Casein, you’ll thank me.

-Add Some Greens
+Last, but Not Least, Add Some Greens

 If you’re anything like me, you don’t eat as many veggies as you probably should.
 Sorry, mom!
 That’s why I add Amazing Greens to my smoothies.
 It adds loads of vegetables with practically no taste, honest!